ibexa/documentation-user/docs/content_management/block_reference.md

 - **Product Types to be displayed** – Select the type of products to be displayed on the list.
 - **Limit** – Set the number of products to be displayed.

+## Most popular content block

+Highlights the content most frequently viewed by users It helps to find popular and relevant items.
+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page** - Enter a name fot the block to be displayed on page.
+- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

+## Most popular products block

+Presents products that are currently trending and widely popular among users.
+Helps quickly identify top-performing and popular items.
+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page** - Enter a name fot the block to be displayed on page.
+- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

+Select the **Enable showing only available items** option to display only products that are currently in stock (checked by default).

 ## Orders block

 Showcases a list of orders linked to a specific company or individual customer.